Sensative/vsm-application-documentation/1548534003-Motion-spectrum.vso.md

 ## Orientation tracking module

-Reports any updates to orientation in accX, accY and accZ when they happen
+Reports any updates to orientation in accX, accY and accZ when they happen,
+>
+> This functionality is reliable only in Spectrum Reporting Modes 0 and 1.
+>

 ## Application Outputs